kassonlab/brer-md/README.md

 ### Singularity

 By far the easiest option!
-If you are working with an older Singularity version (< 3), pull the container hosted on singularity hub:

- `singularity pull --name myimage.simg shub://jmhays/singularity-brer`

-If you have the latest and greatest Singuarity (v > 3), you can pull the container from the *new* cloud repository:
+If you have the latest and greatest Singuarity (v > 3), you can pull the container from the cloud repository:

- `singularity pull library://jmhays/default/brer:latest`
+ `singularity pull library://eirrgang/default/brer:latest`

 For instructions on using the container, please see the [singularity-brer](https://github.com/kassonlab/singularity-brer) repository.